Calvinism, Arminianism or Neither?

 This teaching insists that we need not try to win men to Christ because men cannot be saved unless God has planned for them to be saved.
 And if God has planned for them to be eternally lost, they will not come to Christ.

 There is the Bible doctrine of God’s foreknowledge, predestination and election.
-Most knowledgeable Christiams agree that God has His controlling hand on the affairs of men.
+Most knowledgeable Christians agree that God has His controlling hand on the affairs of men.
 They agree that according to the Bible, He selects individuals like Abraham, Isaac, Jacob and David as instruments to do certain things He has planned.
 Most Christians agree that God may choose a nation-particularly that He did choose Israel, through which He gave the law, the prophets, and eventually through whom the Saviour Himself would come – and that there is a Bible doctrine that God foreknows all things.

 I have often said, “Did it ever occur to you that nothing ever occurred to God?”.
 God in His foreknowledge knows who will trust Jesus Christ as Saviour, and He has predestined to see that they are justified and glorified.
 He will keep all those who trust Him and see that they are glorified.
 But the doctrine that God elected some men to Hell, that they were born to be damned by God’s own choice, is a radical heresy not taught anywhere in the Bible.